1976 Polish speedway season: Polish Pairs Speedway Championship

 The 1976 Polish Pairs Speedway Championship was the 1976 edition of the Polish Pairs Speedway Championship.
 The final was held on 22 August at Gdańsk.

 Team

 Team Speedway Polish Championship

 The 1976 Team Speedway Polish Championship was the 1976 edition of the Team Polish Championship.

 Stal Gorzów Wielkopolski won the gold medal for the second successive year.
-The team included Edward Jancarz, Zenon Plech and Jerzy Rembas.
+The team included Edward Jancarz, Zenon Plech, Bogusław Nowak, Ryszard Fabiszewski and Jerzy Rembas.